A Step-by-Step Guide to Building a Winning Sales POC

 2. Tailored Demonstration

-You should customize the demo to highlight how the solution can solve the prospect's specific challenges.
+You should customize the software demo to highlight how the solution can solve the prospect's specific challenges.
 For example, a sales head would use your CRM to track the performance of his team.
 While a marketing head would use it to ascertain the quality of his email campaigns.
-A technical head would be more interested in knowing how the CRM integrates with the current tech stack.
+A technical head would be more interested in knowing how the CRM integrates with the existing systems and current tech stack.
 So your demo will depend on who you are pitching to.

 While addressing prospect needs, you should also distinguish between “essential” and “desirable” features to avoid cognitive overload.